brian32768/docker-flexlm/README.md

     lmutil

-## Stage 2, the web monitor.
+## Stage 2, Deploy.

 The python code and its environment were already set up in the Docker file.

+You need a current copy of the "service.txt" file from your license manager.
+You need to edit the service.txt file so that it has the actual license server host name instead of "This_Host".
+Copy the service.txt file into this folder, and edit it.

-Now you just have to run it.
-To try it out, do this:
+Now you just have to run the container.

+You can either use Swarm or run it locally.

+### Option: Swarm

+    docker stack deploy -c docker-compose.yml flexlm

+### Option: Docker

-    docker run -it --rm -p 5000:5000 --name=lm flexlm
+    docker run -d --p 5000:5000 --name=flexlm flexlm

-Then visit the URL http://localhost:5000/ (or use your server name in place of localhost).
+Either way, next visit the URL http://localhost:5000/ (or use your server name in place of localhost).

-Now that you see it's working, presumably you want it to run forever on a server and to survive reboots so this is the command to move to deployment.

-    docker run -d --restart always -p 5000:5000 --name=lm flexlm

-You can confirm it's running,

-    docker ps

 ## Other applications for this Docker

 You can use this as the starting point for a Dockerised license